 Barton will impose disciplinary sanctions on students and employees for violations of these standards of conduct.
-Sanctions may include fines, suspension, counseling, verbal warning, Performance Improvement Plan, expulsion or termination of employment as provided in the Student Code of Conduct or the Employee Conduct and Discipline procedures, and may include referral for prosecution.
+Sanctions may include fines, removal from housing, suspension, counseling, verbal warning, Performance Improvement Plan, expulsion or termination of employment as provided in the Student Code of Conduct or the Employee Conduct and Discipline procedures, and may include referral for prosecution.